ankane/pghero_logs/README.md

 gem install pghero_logs
 ```

-It can take 10 minutes or more to compile the [query parser](https://pganalyze.com/blog/parse-postgresql-queries-in-ruby.html) :clock2:
+It can take a few minutes to compile the [query parser](https://pganalyze.com/blog/parse-postgresql-queries-in-ruby.html) :clock2:

 Tell Postgres to log slow queries in `postgresql.conf`